HussainAther/philosophy/ethics/researchethicsguide.md

 Bebeau, Muriel J., et al. 1995. __Moral Reasoning in Scientific Research: Cases for Teaching and Assessment__.
 Poynter Center for the Study of Ethics and American Institutions.
 Source: Order or download in PDF format at http://poynter.indiana.edu/mr/mr-main.shtml.

 Bulger, Ruth Ellen, Elizabeth Heitman, and Stanley Joel Reiser, eds.
 2002. __The Ethical Dimensions of the Biological and Health Sciences__.
 2nd ed.
 Cambridge University Press.

+Elliott, Deni, and Judy E. Stern, eds.
+1997. __Research Ethics: A Reader__.
+University Press of New England.
+See also Stern and Elliott, __The Ethics of Scientific Research__.